freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-information-security-and-quality-assurance/quality-assurance-and-testing-with-chai/run-functional-tests-on-api-endpoints-using-chai-http.english.md

 ## Instructions
 <section id='instructions'>
 Replace <code>assert.fail()</code>.
 Test the status and the text.response.
 Make the test pass.
-Don't send a name in the query, the endpoint with responds with <code>'hello Guest'</code>.
+Don't send a name in the query, the endpoint responds with <code>'hello Guest'</code>.
 </section>

 ## Tests